88 / 100

 Is Cullman County, AL a good place to move to?

-Cullman County ranks #149 out of 996 U.S. counties on the Boom Town Index with a score of 85/100, putting it in the top tier nationally.
-Job growth of +1.2% and a median household income of $58,119 point to a county with active economic momentum.
+Cullman County ranks #119 out of 1001 U.S. counties on the Boom Town Index with a score of 88/100, placing it in the top tier nationally.
+Median household income is $62,656 and the underlying growth metrics (housing, migration, income) hold up against peer counties.

 Is Cullman County affordable?